The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Abstract

 \section{Abstract}

-The large-scale diffuse $\gamma-$ray flux observed by Fermi-LAT in the 1-100 GeV energy range, parameterized as $\propto E^{-\Gamma}$, has a spectral index $\Gamma$ that depends on the distance from the Galactic center.
-This feature, if attributed to the diffuse emission produced by cosmic rays (CR) interactions with the interstellar gas, can be interpreted as the evidence of a progressive CR spectral hardening towards the Galactic center.
-This interpretation challenges the standard cosmic rays diffusion paradigm.
-We report on the implications of TeV Pulsar Wind Nebulae observed by the HESS Galactic Plane Survey in the 1-100 TeV energy range for the interpretation of Fermi-LAT data.
-We argue that a relevant fraction of this population cannot be resolved by Fermi-LAT in the GeV domain providing a relevant contribution to the large-scale diffuse emission, viz. the $30\%$ of the total diffuse $\gamma$-ray emission in the inner Galaxy.
-This additional component naturally accounts for a large part of the spectral index variation observed by Fermi-LAT, weakening the evidence of CR spectral hardening in the inner Galaxy.
+The large-scale diffuse $\gamma-$ray flux observed by Fermi Large Area Telescope (Fermi-LAT) in the 1-100 GeV energy range, parameterized as $\propto E^{-\Gamma}$, has a spectral index $\Gamma$ that depends on the distance from the Galactic center.
+This feature, if attributed to the diffuse emission produced by cosmic rays interactions with the interstellar gas, can be interpreted as the evidence of a progressive cosmic ray spectral hardening towards the Galactic center.
+This interpretation challenges the paradigm of uniform cosmic rays diffusion throughout the Galaxy.
+We report on the implications of TeV Pulsar Wind Nebulae observed by the High Energy Stereoscopic System (H.E.S.S.)
+Galactic Plane Survey in the 1-100 TeV energy range for the interpretation of Fermi-LAT data.
+We argue that a relevant fraction of this population cannot be resolved by Fermi-LAT in the GeV domain providing a relevant contribution to the large-scale diffuse emission, ranging within $\sim 4\%-40\%$ of the total diffuse $\gamma$-ray emission in the inner Galaxy.
+This additional component may account for a large part of the spectral index variation observed by Fermi-LAT, weakening the evidence of cosmic ray spectral hardening in the inner Galaxy.

 \keywords{Pulsar Wind Nebulae, Galactic Cosmic Ray}